devbird007/mtc-repo-backend/README.md

-# mtc-repo-backend
+# This is a prod python repository for backend developers.
-python Code for MTC
+The infra was last modified by: Emmanuel T.